dynamic-and-active-systems-lab/uavrt_docs/docs/source/avionics.rst

-The More 1 Page
+The Avioinics Page
 ===============

-.. _more1:
+.. _avionics:

 This page is currently empty for testing